top of page

 Many athletes also report improved mental clarity and focus following cryotherapy sessions.
 Additionally, regular treatments may contribute to better sleep quality by helping to regulate sleep patterns, ensuring individuals are well-rested for optimal performance.

 Some studies have suggested that cryotherapy can improve athletic performance by increasing muscle power and reducing fatigue.
-Additionally, it is recommended that an athlete should utilize cryotherapy about three hours before a competition as this can help improve athletic performance.
-If this isn’t possible then some studies show that post-exercise cold exposure can also help reduce perceived muscle soreness after training.
+Additionally, it is recommended that an athlete utilize cryotherapy about three hours before a competition, as this can help improve athletic performance.
+If this isn’t possible, then some studies show that post-exercise cold exposure can also help reduce perceived muscle soreness after training.
 So it’s best to try both to see which works best to help with enhanced performance.

 The release of endorphins and other hormones triggered by cryotherapy can have a positive impact on mood and reduce stress.